Improve Your Memory. Quick Tips From Australian Record Breaker Chris Lyons.

 Yet now for the measly cost of a few Schmackos you can delegate your daily reading to your dog, freeing you up to focus on much more important work tasks like Facebook and Twitter.

-Or a more sensible alternative for coping with information overload would be to invest a couple of hours to learn some simple, tried and tested memory and effective reading techniques.
+In the meantime, a simple alternative for coping with information overload would be to invest a couple of hours to learn some tried and tested memory and effective reading techniques.
 So why not join us at one of our upcoming Memory And Speed Reading Courses and do just that.

 After all, if dogs can read who knows what YOU are really capable of.